 Note: Steps 1 to 3 may occur while the LMF performs one or more of the positioning procedures described in clauses 6.11.1, 6.11.2 and 6.11.3 of TS 23.273 [35].

 4. The LMF sends the NRPPa POSITIONING DATA COLLECTION REPORT message to the gNB(s) which indicated that positioning data collection is needed for the UE being positioned.
-The message includes information related to UE location and correlation information that enables the gNB to correlate the information related to UE location with information related to UL measurements (e.g., LMF Measurement ID and RAN Measurement ID).
+The message includes timing information and time stamp of the timing information that enables the gNB to correlate the timing information with information related to UL measurements.

 Editor’s Note: The texts above could be further refined, if needed.